 What Are Impacted Teeth?

 Tooth impaction occurs when one or more teeth are lurking under the surface of the gums, unable to come out.
-Or it can also refer to teeth that are misaligned so that when they emerge, they damage other teeth.
+Alternatively, it can also refer to teeth that are misaligned so that when they emerge, they damage other teeth.
 It is somewhat common for impacted teeth to lead to early decay, infections, and nerve damage.
 The best option is to have them treated right away.

 Impacted teeth may: